 Keap and ActiveCampaign overlap in the middle of the market — both offer CRM features, email automation, and contact management for small businesses — but they are built on completely different philosophies.
 Keap (formerly Infusionsoft) is an all-in-one platform: one bill, one login, one place to handle your contacts, email campaigns, invoices, appointments, and payment processing.
 ActiveCampaign is an automation-first platform that does email extremely well and offers a CRM layer on higher plans, but is not trying to replace every tool in your stack.
 The price difference is significant.
 The trade-offs are real.
 This comparison covers both honestly, including where each falls short and the integration gap that neither one actually solves for service businesses.
+The market they both compete in is substantial — the marketing automation market was valued at $6.6 billion in 2023 (Grand View Research, 2023) — and the tools keep improving every year.

-Why this comparison matters in 2025
+Why does this comparison matter?

 Service businesses — home services, coaching, consulting, accounting, agencies — have a specific problem that email marketing tools were not designed to solve.
 Their work lives across multiple systems.
 Leads come in through a website.
 Jobs get created in scheduling software.
 Invoices go out through a billing tool.
 Follow-up should happen automatically at each of those moments.
 The appeal of Keap is that it promises to put most of those functions in one place.
 The appeal of ActiveCampaign is that you get powerful email automation without paying $299/month for features you may not use.